$J$-equation on holomorphic vector bundles: Examples

-where $F_k$ is curvature of $h_k$.
-Then we have the following: \begin{enumerate} \item The bundle $E \otimes L^k$ satisfies the property \eqref{positivity for Chern characters} with respect to $\omega$ for sufficiently large integer $k$. \item Assume that for sufficiently large integer $k$, there exists a Hermitian metric $\tilde{h}_k \in \Herm(E)$ such that $\tilde{h}_k$ are uniformly bounded in $C^2$ and $h_k:=\tilde{h}_k \otimes h_L^k \in \Herm(E \otimes L^k)$ solves \eqref{J-equation on twisted bundles repeat}.
-Then $E$ is asymptotically $J$-semistable with respect to $(\omega,L)$ for all subbundles.
-Moreover, if $E$ is indecomposable, then it is asymptotically $J$-stable with respect to $(\omega,L)$ for all subbundles. \item Assume that $E$ is simple, sufficiently smooth and asymptotically $J$-stable with respect to $\eta$ for all subbundles.
-Then for sufficiently large integer $k$, there exists a $J$-positive Hermitian metric $h_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles repeat}. \end{enumerate} \end{thm} When we discuss the asymptotic $J$-stability, it is convenient to express $c_k$ in terms of $\varphi_k(E)$ as
+Then we have the following: \begin{enumerate} \item The bundle $E \otimes L^k$ satisfies the property \eqref{positivity for Chern characters} with respect to $\omega$ for sufficiently large integer $k$. \item Assume that there exist a Hermitian metric $h_0 \in \Herm(E)$ and a sequence of $h_0$-compatible integrable connections $D_k$ on $E$ satisfying \begin{enumerate} \item The pair $(h_0 \otimes h_L^k,D_k \otimes D_L^k)$ solves \eqref{J-equation on twisted bundles}. \item $D_k$ are uniformly bounded in $C^1$. \end{enumerate} Then for any subbundle $S \subset E$ with $0<\rank S<r$ that is holomorphic with respect to all $D_k$, we have $\varphi_k(S) \leq \varphi_k(E)$ for sufficiently large $k$, with the strict inequality holding on each level $k$ if $E$ is indecomposable with respect to $D_k$. \item Assume that $E$ is an asymptotically $J$-stable, sufficiently smooth vector bundle and the associated graded object $\Gr(E)$ has at most $2$ Mumford stable components.
+Then for sufficiently large integer $k$, there exists a $J$-positive Hermitian metric $\tilde{h}_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles repeat}. \end{enumerate} \end{thm} When we discuss the asymptotic $J$-stability, it is convenient to express $c_k$ in terms of $\varphi_k(E)$ as

 Then the first clue is to compute the asymptotic expansion of the asymptotic $J$-slope as follows: \begin{prop} Let $(X,\omega)$, $L$, $\eta$ be as in Theorem \ref{existence of a solution on twisted bundles repeat} and $\cE$ a coherent sheaf over $X$.
-Then we have the following: \begin{enumerate} \item If $\cE$ is asymptotically $J$-semistable with respect to $(\omega,L)$, then it is Mumford semistable with respect to $\eta$. \item If $\cE$ is Mumford stable with respect to $\eta$, then it is asymptotically $J$-stable with respect to $(\omega,L)$. \end{enumerate} \end{prop} \begin{proof} Let $\cS$ be any coherent subsheaf with $s:=\rank \cS>0$.
+Then we have the following: \begin{enumerate} \item If $\cE$ is asymptotically $J$-semistable, then it is Mumford semistable with respect to $\eta$. \item If $\cE$ is Mumford stable with respect to $\eta$, then it is asymptotically $J$-stable. \end{enumerate} \end{prop} \begin{proof} Let $\cS$ be any coherent subsheaf with $s:=\rank \cS>0$.
 By using the relation $[\eta]=2([\omega] \cdot c_1(L)) \cdot c_1(L)-c_1(L)^2 \cdot [\omega]$, we observe that

 where $\mu_\eta(\cS)=(c_1(\cS) \cdot [\eta])/s$.
 Then the desired properties follow immediately from this formula. \end{proof} In particular, the above formula shows that